2017/08/29

 However, Gauche's object system isn't designed to access slots

 with their positions.
 You use slot names instead.
-In match
+In match,

-you can use object
+you can use object pattern (or @ in sort) to match

 with slot values, using slot names.